DuckbillResearch

 Client: "Send a fruit basket to my colleague James at his office.
 He just got promoted.
 Around $75.
 Company is Halcyon Partners."
 Everything needed to act is here — the company name is enough to find the address.
 But Opus 4.6 asks the client for the office address in about 65% of runs instead of just looking it up.
 Gemini 3.1 Pro asks in 70% of runs.
 GPT-5.4 is worse — in 75% of runs it neither asks nor looks up the address, just starts researching basket options.
 It may seem minor, but when your service exists to reduce cognitive load, unnecessary back-and-forth — or worse, pushing the client to look up information you could find yourself — contributes significantly to a bad experience.

 Client gives a complete hotel request: "Downtown Seattle, 3 nights, June 6–9, just me, under $250/night, walkable to Pike Place."
 Every detail is there.
 But GPT-5.4 — one of the top-ranked models overall — still asks the client for details they already provided in about 40% of runs.
 The information was right there in the message.
-Over-asking when the answer is already in front of you is the other side of discernment: the model generates a question because generating feels like progress, even when the right action is to just start working.
+Over-asking when the answer is already in front of you erodes the value of the service — the right action was to just start working.

 Continuity

-Transformer attention is great at in-context reasoning but degrades over long conversations — constraints established 20 messages ago compete with recent information for attention weight.
-This is compounded in agentic systems where tasks involve handoffs to human copilots, each introducing their own context.
+Real requests don't happen in a single message.
+Constraints established early in a conversation compete with new information over long, multi-party interactions — especially in agentic systems where requests involve handoffs to human copilots, each introducing their own context.
 Modern agent harnesses address this with scratchpads, todo lists, and stateful tracking — but raw model capability without scaffolding translates directly into better coordination.
 The models that maintain context natively need less infrastructure to be reliable.

 From the benchmark